Vision Therapy

 Dry Eye

-Different Dry Eye Remedies For Certain Conditions Dry eye disease is an uncomfortable and often chronic condition affecting many people in the Pacific Northwest.
+Different Dry Eye Remedies for Certain Conditions Dry eye disease is an uncomfortable and often chronic condition affecting many people in the Pacific Northwest.
 Thankfully, there are ways we can slow the progression of the disease and alleviate symptoms of dry eyes.
-Using innovative technology like intense pulsed light (IPL) and Lipiflow can help treat […]
+Innovative techniques like intense pulsed light (IPL) and LipiFlow can address dry eye […]

 Read More…